ArthurKakande/ArthurKakande/README.md

 ### Get in Touch

-Feel free to reach out to me if you have any questions, ideas, or just want to say hello!
+Feel free to reach out to me if you have any questions, or ideas, or just want to say hello!
 I'm always excited to connect with fellow developers and enthusiasts.

 Let's collaborate, learn, and create amazing things together!